Faihope/a8/README.md

 * HTML
 * CSS

 ## Description

-This projects shows the content of the article as instructed on the assignment8 document.
+This is a project report written with HTML as instructed in the assignment 8 document.
 Every aspect of the elements have been strictly implemented.

 ## Setup/Installation Requirements